OutSystems/docs-odc/src/eap/building-apps/consume_rest/refresh-rest-service.md

 ---
-summary: Change the services consumed from a REST Web Service; get the latest changes or modify the list of consumed methods in ODC Studio.
+summary: To refresh a REST API service in ODC Studio, expand the Integrations folder, right-click the REST API, and select Refresh REST API.
 tags:
 locale: en-us
 guid: 1ba6b838-04bc-4c08-813d-5a2901954f8c